hyperjumptech/grule-rule-engine/docs/index.md

 ### Agility To Change

 Since business rules are actually treated as data.
 Adjusting the rule according to business dynamic nature become trivial.
 No need to re-build codes, deploy as normal software development do, you only need to roll out sets of rule and apply them to knowledge repository.

-### Docs

-* [Tutorial](Tutorial_en.md).
-Follow this simple tutorial to use Grule ASAP
-* [Rule Engine](RuleEngine_en.md).
-For those who want to know how Rule Engine works
-* [GRL](GRL_en.md).
-A bit more in-depth about GRL structures and syntax.
-* [RETE Algorithm](RETE_en.md).
-Explain how RETE algorithm implemented in Grule.
-* [Functions](Function_en.md).
-List of built-in function and how to to call your own function from GRL.
-* [Grule Events](GruleEvent_en.md).
-Grule's internal event bus.
-If you interested to listen to Grule rule events.

-# Tasks and Help Wanted

-Yes.
-We need contributors to make Grule even better and useful to the Open Source Community.

-* Need to do more and more and more tests.
-* Better code coverage test.
-* Better commenting for go doc best practice.
-* Improve function argument handling to be more fluid and intuitive.

-If you really want to help us, simply `Fork` the project and apply for Pull Request.
-Please read our [Contribution Manual](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCTS.md)